orbitalquark/textadept/doc/manual.md

 Textadept is minimalist.
 Not only does its appearance exhibit this, but the editor's C core pledges to never exceed 2000 lines of code and its Lua extension code avoids going beyond 4000 lines.
-After more than 5 years of development, Textadept contains the same amount of code since its inception while evolving into a vastly superior editor.
+After more than 8 years of development, Textadept contains roughly the same amount of code since its inception while evolving into a vastly superior editor.

 ### Remarkably Extensible